BurntSushi/termcolor/doc/rg.1.md

 -p, --pretty
 : Alias for --color=always --heading -n.

+-S, --smart-case
+: Search case insensitively if the pattern is all lowercase.
+  Search case sensitively otherwise.

 -j, --threads *ARG*
 : The number of threads to use.
 Defaults to the number of logical CPUs (capped at 6). [default: 0]